indoorvivants/sn-bindgen/docs/pages/semantics.md

 ---
 title: Semantics
 mdoc: true
-mdoc-version: 2.3.0
+mdoc-version: 2.3.7
 ---

-### Structs are converted to opaque types
+## Structs are converted to opaque types

-For those types, we generate getters, setters, `Tag` definition, and two constructors, with and without parameters, allocating the struct on the heap.
+For those types, we generate getters, setters, `Tag` definition, and two `apply` methods:

+1. A constructor, which takes all the parameters as arguments
+2. An allocator, which only creates an instance on the heap, without initialising it

 ```scala mdoc:passthrough
 val cSource =